Basal cell carcinoma is a slow-growing skin cancer and it rarely metastasizes beyond its original tumor site.

 The most common form of cancer in the United States, basal cell carcinoma is highly treatable.
 When detected and addressed early, most basal cell cancers can be cured.
 Although some basal cancers may recur, smaller ones are less likely to return.
 Some common treatment options include:

 As part of a healthy screening program, the American Academy of Dermatology recommends an annual skin examination for everyone over the age of 18.
 To ensure early detection and treatment, it is important to monitor your skin for changes on a regular basis.
-If you notice an open sore or spot that changes in appearance, color, size and/or texture, schedule an appointment with Dr. Goldenberg in his Manhattan office.
+If you notice an open sore or spot that changes in appearance, color, size and/or texture, schedule an appointment with one of our doctors in their Manhattan office.